kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 ### Semantic model

 The semantic model expresses the structure of the metamodel using a specific data model, such as RDF or property graphs.
-Kùzu implements the property graph model, so we choose to express the above metamodel as properties (i.e., key-value pairs) on nodes and relationships in the graph.
+Kuzu implements the property graph model, so we choose to express the above metamodel as properties (i.e., key-value pairs) on nodes and relationships in the graph.
 In general, the semantic model is broken down into two components: the *domain graph* and the *content graph* (also known as the *lexical graph*)[^5].

 #### Domain graph

-The domain graph in Kùzu is constructed using the information provided in the metadata CSV file.
+The domain graph in Kuzu is constructed using the information provided in the metadata CSV file.
-Kùzu is an embeddable property graph database that supports Cypher, so it's relatively straightforward to transform the metamodel into a property graph schema in Kùzu that we can then use to persist the graph in the database.
-Visually, the property graph schema in Kùzu looks like the following:
+Kuzu is an embeddable property graph database that supports Cypher, so it's relatively straightforward to transform the metamodel into a property graph schema in Kuzu that we can then use to persist the graph in the database.
+Visually, the property graph schema in Kuzu looks like the following:

 <Image src="/img/kuzu-cdkg/cdl-schema.png" />